Bulk RNA-seq analysis

 RNA-seq measures what genes are transcribed.
 We typically differentiate between bulk RNA-seq (measuring transcripts from many cells mixed together) and single-cell RNA-seq (keeping track of which transcript measurements came from which cell).
 This page is about bulk RNA-seq.

-Upon completing those two tutorials, you will be able to run arbitrary RNA-seq analyses, and you may be ready to learn Snakemake and either write your own workflows or use something like lcdb-wf.
+Upon completing those materials, you will be able to run arbitrary RNA-seq analyses, and you may be ready to learn Snakemake and either write your own workflows or use something like lcdb-wf.

 Skills for RNA-seq